morea-framework/morea-framework.github.io/docs/change-hi/admin-editing.md

 ![](/img/change-hi/change-hi-github-repo-expectations.png)

-This might look a bit strange, but if you are just making a simple change to the file, you don't have to worry about it.
+This might look a bit strange, but don't worry.

 ### Edit the file